I grew up with dogs and cats, and I am a long-time animal lover. It is hard for me to keep from bringing home any animal in need.

 Dogs or Cats?

-People often ask, "Are you a dog person or a cat person?"
-I say, why should I have to choose between them?
-Dogs and cats both have their special advantages, and I would never want to do without either of these wonderful species of animal in my life.
+People often ask a new acquaintance, "Are you a dog person or a cat person?"
+I say, why should anyone have to choose between them?
+Dogs and cats both have their special advantages, and I would never want to do without either of these wonderful species in my life.

-I adopted kittens instead of grown cats because I thought they would have a better chance of adapting to the dogs.
+I adopted kittens instead of grown cats because I thought they would have a better chance of adapting to the dogs, not having any previous negative experiences to get over.
 I got the spunkiest kittens I could find.
-I know nothing stimulates my dogs to chase more than a cat that runs from them, so I was looking for cats that would stand their ground.
+I know that nothing stimulates my dogs to chase more than a cat that runs from them, so I was looking for cats that would stand their ground.